Hayley Harding

 Reporter, Votebeat

-Hayley Harding is a Detroit-based reporter who has covered government and elections at all levels.
-Most recently, she was a data journalist on The Detroit News’ investigations team, where she covered population trends, social problems, and more.
+Hayley Harding is a Detroit-based reporter who has covered government and the people who run it at all levels.
+She covers voting and election administration in Michigan.
+Before that, she was a data journalist on The Detroit News’ investigations team, where she covered population trends, social problems, and more.
 She has worked for the Idaho Statesman in Boise and for the Salisbury Daily Times in Salisbury, Maryland.
 A Michigander by birth, Hayley graduated from Ohio University.

 ACLU says it’s ready to sue if the threat emerges again: ‘If you refuse to certify, you will be held responsible.’